 Past decade showed a 49% increase in Rape in India.
 Statistics pertaining to sexual violence primarily come from Police data.
 But it is always underreported as people do not report sexual violence to police because they are either ashamed, or scared of being blamed, not believed or otherwise mistreated.

 The crime of sexual violence is extremely personal to the victim and hence the reaction might be very different too.
 There is no one type of typical reaction or effect to sexual violence.
-The effects could be physical (For e.g. pregnancy, chronic pain, gastrointestinal disorders, gynaecological complications, sexually transmitted diseases (STDs), frequent headaches, genital injuries etc.), psychological (shock, fear, denial, confusion, withdrawal, PTSD symptoms, depression, anxiety etc. or 3) and social (strained relationships with family, friends, and intimate partners and the like.)
+The effects could be physical (For e.g. pregnancy, chronic pain, gastrointestinal disorders, gynaecological complications, sexually transmitted diseases (STDs), frequent headaches, genital injuries etc.), psychological (shock, fear, denial, confusion, withdrawal, PTSD symptoms, depression, anxiety etc.) and social (strained relationships with family, friends, and intimate partners and the like.)

 Consequences of sexual violence go beyond physical manifestations.
 Some of the long-term mental health concerns that may arise are;